 Puma’s generic strategy is differentiation, broadly applied to business operations in the global market.
 Based on Porter’s model, this generic strategy creates competitive advantage by developing the uniqueness of the business and its products, such as through innovation in the design of athletic footwear.
 This generic strategy moves the business toward attaining Puma’s corporate mission and vision statements.
 Through differentiation, the resulting competitive advantage empowers the multinational company to successfully reach and satisfy its target customers, despite rivalry with competitors, especially large and aggressive firms that offer comparable sporting goods.
 The success of this generic strategy for competitive advantage is partly based on its alignment with Puma’s intensive strategies for growth.
 The company also uses focus strategies for some of its product lines, such as athletic shoes for certain market segments involving specific types of sports activities.
 The cost leadership (best cost provider) generic strategy is not used because Puma’s emphasis is on showcasing its sporting goods as high quality, innovative, and technologically advanced, entailing relatively high prices.

 An implication of the differentiation generic strategy is the strategic objective of maintaining Puma’s high investments in product design and innovation.
 This strategic objective supports the generic strategy’s requirement of making the business and its sporting goods unique in order to develop competitive advantage.
-Puma’s corporate social responsibility strategy helps build the uniqueness of the company’s corporate image and product attractiveness.
+Puma’s corporate social responsibility (CSR) and ESG strategy helps build the uniqueness of the company’s corporate image and product attractiveness.
 In addition, differentiation leads to the corporate strategic objective of using radical marketing strategies in reaching customers in the global market for athletic shoes and accessories.
-For example, Puma’s marketing mix or 4P helps strengthen competitive advantage through radical business strategies and tactics for marketing communications.
+For example, Puma’s marketing mix or 4P helps strengthen competitive advantages through radical business strategies and tactics for marketing communications for this generic competitive strategy.
 The company’s intensive growth strategies are used to achieve such strategic objectives pertinent to the global sports shoes and equipment industry.

 Puma’s Intensive Growth Strategies (Igor Ansoff Matrix)